scikit-fingerprints/scikit-fingerprints/CONTRIBUTING.md

 To view the documentation, open the `docs/_build/html/index.html` file in your browser.

-We care about quality of our documentation.
+We care about the quality of our documentation.
 Before merging your Pull Request, there must be no warning regarding docs.
-You can check for any with `make doctest` to check whole documentation or just `python3 -m doctest <PATH_TO_MODULE>` for specific file.
+You can check for any with `make doctest` to check whole documentation or just `uv run python -m doctest <PATH_TO_MODULE>` for specific file.

 ### Releasing